ClearMappingCo/popchange-documentation/practicals/1-intro-popchange/workbook.md

 - Select the **vector_grid.shp** file
 - click **Open**
 - click **Open**
-- Right click on the vector_grid layer and select **Open Attribute Table**.
-You’ll see that the GRIDCODE field is unique for each grid cell.
+- Right click on the vector_grid layer and select **Open Attribute Table**. *This may take a little while on older machines because of the file size.* You’ll see that the GRIDCODE field is unique for each grid cell.
 - Close the Attribute table.

-The vector lookup table is saved as a CSV file (lookup_1991_Age_Age30_34.csv).
+The vector lookup table is saved as a CSV file (lookup_1991_Age_Age30_44.csv).
 Open it in Excel if you wish to take a look.
-We also have a CSVT file which stores the field types (lookup_1991_Age_Age30_34.csvt)
+We also have a CSVT file which stores the field types (lookup_1991_Age_Age30_44.csvt)

 The fields we are joining are CODE from the vector grid file and grid_ID from the Lookup table.